 Device Manager - Error Code 10There have been some instances of DisplayLink devices with a yellow "!" in device manager, and opening the properties shows that they have an error code 10.
 This has been either due to a faulty device, or due to a device with auto install (which are not supported as covered above) and the DisplayLink video driver is trying to talk to the wrong interface putting it into an error state.

 For some USB graphics adapters (USB->DVI and USB->VGA), we will be able to implement a workaround for one particular hardware fault.
-It will require both DisplayLink driver R8.2 and Windows 10 Creators Update (Build from 15049) as this needs an OS change.
+It will require both at least DisplayLink driver R8.2 and Windows 10 Creators Update (Build from 15049) as this needs an OS change.

 Device Manager - Error Code 43There have been some instances of DisplayLink devices with a yellow "!" in device manager, and opening the properties shows that they have an error code 43.
 Before contacting our technical support with the log files for analysis, please check if you are using OBASE or Duet Display.
 You need to have their latest drivers for Windows 10 Anniversary Update as the older ones are not compatible with this new operating system.